Pylons/pyramid_handlers/docs/index.rst

 patterns.

 ``pyramid_handlers`` works under Python 2.6 and 2.7.
-It also works under Pyton 3.2, but :term:`ZCML` support is not available under Python 3.2.
+It also works under Python 3.2, but :term:`ZCML` support is not available under Python 3.2.

 Installation
 ------------